 The T for Time-bound

 Setting a deadline for your project is essential to its usefulness.
 Most goals need to be completed within a certain time frame for the project to be considered successful.
+In order to do so, you will need to prioritize some tasks.

 In addition, setting deadlines creates a commitment among teams that makes it easier to achieve your goals.
 The completion of a task creates a rhythm in the completion of the project.
 If there is no set end date, the project usually takes longer than it might have originally.